 |Sodium 26mg||1%||Sugars 13g|

 According to the University of Illinois Extension, the cantaloupe is a variety of muskmelon.
 North American cantaloupes (Cucumis melo reticulatus) are known for their uniform "netting" over the rind; European cantaloupes (Cucumis melo cantalupensis) have greener skin, little netting, deep grooves and would surprise most Americans by being called cantaloupes.

 Picking a ripe one

-Picking a fresh cantaloupe can be tricky because you can't see the inside of the fruit, but according to Mangieri, freshness is critical for a sweet flavor.
+Selecting a fresh cantaloupe can be tricky because you can't see the inside the melon.
+But according to Mangieri, freshness is critical to the fruit's sweet flavor.
 Pick up a cantaloupe and if it feels heavier than you expected, it's likely ripe.
-Just because it's sweeter doesn't mean it's less healthy.
-"While a cantaloupe will become softer and juicer with time, the sugar content will not significantly increase following its harvest," Mangieri said.
+A ripe melon should smell sweet when you place your nose next to the fruit, and you should be able to push in the skin a little bit with your thumb.

 Risks of eating cantaloupe